Jefferies lifts Suncor Energy Inc. [SU] price estimate. Who else is bullish?

 Sponsored

-Calgary, Alberta–(Newsfile Corp. – October 26, 2022) – Suncor Energy (TSX: SU) (NYSE: SU) today announced that it has agreed to purchase an additional 21.3% working interest in the Fort Hills Project and associated sales and logistics agreements from Teck Resources Limited, for consideration of $1 billion.
-Upon closing, Suncor’s aggregate share in the project will increase to 75.4%.
-The acquisition will be funded by cash from asset sale processes currently underway and the company remains on track with its previously articulated capital allocation framework.
+A webcast to review the third quarter will be held on November 3, 2022 at 7:30 a.m.
+MT (9:30 a.m.
+ET).
+Representing management will be Kris Smith, Interim President and Chief Executive Officer and Alister Cowan, Chief Financial Officer.
+A question and answer period with analysts will follow brief remarks from management.
+Troy Little, Vice President, Investor Relations will host the call.

-Suncor Energy Inc. stock has also gained 7.87% of its value over the past 7 days.
-However, SU stock has inclined by 4.34% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 3.74% and gained 36.28% year-on date.
+Suncor Energy Inc. represents 1.41 billion in outstanding shares, while the company has a total market value of $46.42 billion with the latest information.
+SU stock price has been found in the range of $33.22 to $34.6971.

-The market cap for SU stock reached $44.33 billion, with 1.41 billion shares outstanding and 1.36 billion shares in the current float.
-Compared to the average trading volume of 5.14M shares, SU reached a trading volume of 3730276 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.14M shares, SU reached a trading volume of 6378211 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Jefferies have made an estimate for Suncor Energy Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on October 19, 2022.
 While these analysts kept the previous recommendation, Credit Suisse raised their target price to Outperform.
 The new note on the price target was released on August 11, 2022, representing the official price target for Suncor Energy Inc. stock.

-Suncor Energy Inc. [SU] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.87.
-With this latest performance, SU shares gained by 26.24% in over the last four-week period, additionally plugging by 3.74% over the last 6 months – not to mention a rise of 44.11% in the past year of trading.
+Suncor Energy Inc. [SU] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.83.
+With this latest performance, SU shares gained by 22.17% in over the last four-week period, additionally sinking by -4.60% over the last 6 months – not to mention a rise of 30.76% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Suncor Energy Inc. [SU] shares currently have an operating margin of +16.06 and a Gross Margin at +39.05.
 Suncor Energy Inc.’s Net Margin is presently recorded at +10.53.